mitogen-hq/mitogen/docs/howitworks.rst

 the handles inherited during process creation.

-Even without IO redirection, something must replace ``stdin`` and ``stdout``, otherwise it is possible for the stream used for communication between the master and slave to be accidentally corrupted by subprocesses run by user code.
+Even without IO redirection, something must replace ``stdin`` and ``stdout``, otherwise it is possible for the stream used for communication between parent and child to be accidentally corrupted by subprocesses run by user code.

 The inherited ``stdin`` is replaced by a file descriptor pointing to ``/dev/null``.